pybel/pybel/docs/source/datamodel.rst

 List Abundances
 ~~~~~~~~~~~~~~~
-Complexes and composites that are defined by lists do not recieve information about the identifier, and are only
+Complexes and composites that are defined by lists.
+As of version 0.9.0, they contain a list of the data dictionaries
-described by their function. :code:`complex(p(HGNC:FOS), p(HGNC:JUN))` becomes:
+that describe their members.
+For example :code:`complex(p(HGNC:FOS), p(HGNC:JUN))` becomes:

 .. code::

     {
+        FUNCTION: COMPLEX,
+        MEMBERS: [
+            {
+                FUNCTION: PROTEIN,
+                NAMESPACE: 'HGNC',
+                NAME: 'FOS'
+            }, {
-        FUNCTION: COMPLEX
+                FUNCTION: PROTEIN,
+                NAMESPACE: 'HGNC',
+                NAME: 'JUN'
             }
+        ]
+    }

-The following edges are inferred:
+The following edges are also inferred:

 .. code::